 Uses of Pliers

-- Pliers can tackle a variety of jobs including installing and shaping wire, tightening and loosening nuts and bolts, removing nails and a host of other functions.
+- Pliers can tackle a variety of jobs including installing and shaping wire and tightening and loosening nuts and bolts.
+You can use pliers to remove nails and for a number of other functions.

 - Use wrenches and other tools for turning nuts when possible.